-Music is a strand of our Arts Curriculum.
+Music is a strand of The Arts Curriculum.
 Classroom Music has a valuable role in our students' learning.
-Students from P–6 have one lesson each week with the Music teacher, who provides them with opportunities to demonstrate some core-learning skills and understandings from the Arts Curriculum.
 The music program is based on hands on learning, with all classes learning the ukulele and percussion instruments in addition to singing and music notation.

-West End State School is unique in that it offers 6 Language programs including French, Spanish, Greek, Japanese and Chinese, for all students in Years 5 and 6.
+West End State School is unique in that it offers 4 Language programs, including French, Spanish, Japanese and Chinese, for all students in Years 5 and 6.
 Academic English is offered to English as an Additional Language students who are already bi-lingual or multi-lingual and is a selective entry program.

 Students in Year 4 have the opportunity to experience each of the Language Programs in a rotation of 6 week blocks.
 At the end of Year 4, they select a Language, to commence further study.

 Health and Physical Education (HPE)

 There are 2 components to the Australian Curriculum HPE program: (1) Personal, Social and Community Health and (2) Movement and Physical Activity.

 In Term 1 and Term 4, our PE Specialist Teachers conduct swimming and water safety lessons in our school pool.
 (Swimming lessons for Prep classes commence mid Term 1.)
 In swimming, students with particular cultural or religious beliefs are catered for outside the normal lesson plan.
 Please see the PE Specialist Teachers if this applies to your child.